kshptl/Databricks-MCP-Server/README.md

 ## Licensing

 Dual-licensed: AGPL-3.0 or commercial.
 Use under AGPL-3.0 for open-source.
-For production use without AGPL obligations, obtain a commercial license: <your email/url>.
+For production use without AGPL obligations, obtain a commercial license: kushapatel@live.com.

 ## Support